build3r/Chrome-Password-Importer/README.md

-# Chrome-Password-Importer
+# Chrome-Password-Exporter
-Script to import chrome passwords programmatically from browser console.
+Script to export chrome passwords programmatically from browser console.